STEVEN M. KELLIHER*

 *A professional corporation

 Mr. Kelliher was appointed Counsel for the Office of the Police Complaints Commissioner on its creation and has conducted numerous public hearings.
 He appeared as Counsel for the family of Frank Paul and for the First Nations Leadership Council of British Columbia on the Davis Commission Inquiry into the death of Frank Paul; he appeared for the Aboriginal Aqua-cultural Association at the Cohen Commission Inquiry into the decline of sockeye salmon in the Fraser River; appeared as Defence Counsel at the International Criminal Tribunal for Rwanda between 2006 -2008 in Arusha, Tanzania, and is on the List of Counsel permitted to practice before the International Criminal Court.
 He was lead negotiator for a Vancouver Island First Nation in reaching an Impact Benefit Agreement for the development of major hydro-electric projects.
 He has also been lead counsel on two Aboriginal Title cases before the Supreme Court of British Columbia.
 Both of these cases are founded upon the proposition that the existing narrative of the founding of Victoria is false and serves principally to continue to deny the Esquimalt and Songhees Nations their rightful place in their homeland.
 To understand why this is so please go to "More" in the upper right hand corner of this page and download Justice Douglas Lambert's analysis of the events of April 29th and 30th 1850.
 It is a compelling argument that the documents referred to as the "Douglas Treaties" are forgeries and constitute a fraudulent effort to transfer Aboriginal Title from the Indigenous inhabitants to the Crown.
 The consequence of this reality is that the Crown acknowledged the existence of Aboriginal Title, but did not lawfully transfer title.
-It is held today, as it was in 1850 and long before that - with the Indigenous people of Victoria.
+It is held today, as it was in 1850 and long before that - with the Indigenous people of what is now called Victoria.

-Mr. Kelliher has worked briefly with the Indian Brotherhood of the Northwest Territories (now Dene Nation), the Inuit Tapirisat of Canada (now, Inuit Tapiriit Kanatami) on the 'Government Structures Project' which began the political framework for the Nunavut Land Claim.
+Mr. Kelliher has worked with the Indian Brotherhood of the Northwest Territories (now Dene Nation), and the Inuit Tapirisat of Canada (now, Inuit Tapiriit Kanatami) on the 'Government Structures Project' which began the political framework for the Nunavut Land Claim.
 He also worked for the the Government of the Northwest Territories on issues of Indigenous governance in the role of Head of the Community Development Section within the Department of Local Government.
 Mr. Kelliher co-authored the ‘Philosophy of the Development of Local Government in the Northwest Territories’ tabled before the Legislative Assembly of the Northwest Territories.
-Most recently he was a presenter at the National Judicial Institute's Indigenous Law Seminar.
+Recently he was a presenter at the National Judicial Institute's Indigenous Law Seminar.
 He headed the Forensic Document Review Project evaluating police investigations of all police forces across Canada for the National Inquiry into Missing and Murdered Indigenous Women and Girls.
 In this capacity Mr. Kelliher and his team prepared a report that was adopted by the Inquiry.

 Currently Mr. Kelliher is acting for The Friends of Fairy Creek Society in application for a Declaration challenging the lawfulness of logging of old growth forests in the Fairy Creek area of Vancouver Island.